ece362-purdue/proton-labs/README.md

 If you're looking for the code template associated with each lab, it (necessarily) changes every semester.
 Look for the associated Piazza post made for each lab, which should be pinned, to get the corresponding GitHub Classroom link.

-If you are not currently enrolled in ECE 36200 but wish to access the code templates for academic purposes (e.g. senior design courses), contact the lab coordinator in charge.
+If you are not currently enrolled in ECE 36200 but wish to access the code templates for academic purposes (e.g. senior design courses), contact [the lab coordinator](mailto:niraj@purdue.edu) in charge.

-References for the Pico 2 and parts, such as datasheets and specifications, are still being constructed.
+Resources for the Purdue Proton, and other parts used in the kit, can be found [here](https://bit.ly/purdue-proton/).

 ## Lab Experiments